Fishing Bottom Bouncers for Walleye

 Choosing the right bottom bouncer weight

 The weight of your bottom bouncer is crucial.
 It affects how well you can feel the bottom and control your presentation.
-Weight can make a difference in where your bottom bouncer sits with the boat.
-If you use lighter weight the bottom bouncer will be further behind.
-If you use heavy weight the bottom bouncer will be under the boat.
+The weight directly affects where your bait sits on the lake bottom.
+If you use lighter weights, the bottom bouncer will be further behind.
+If you use heavy weights, the bottom bouncer will be under the boat.
 Remember, factors like current and wind can also affect your weight choice.
+Choose a heavy weight when fishing in current or trolling fast.

 Weight selection guide